giantswarm/schemalint/README.md

-# JSON Schema Linter
+# JSON Schema linter

 Validates whether an input is valid JSON schema.
+Also helps normalizing, and checks for normalization.

 ## Installation